-(b) An institutional investor that becomes or intends to become subject to Mississippi Code Annotated §75-76-263(3) as a result of its beneficial ownership of voting securities of a corporation licensed or registered with the Commission may apply to the Executive Director for a waiver of the requirements of Mississippi Code Annotated §75-76-263(3) with respect to the beneficial ownership of the voting securities of such corporation if such institutional investor holds the securities for investment purposes only; provided, however, that an institutional investor shall not be eligible to receive or hold a waiver if the institutional investor beneficially owns, directly or indirectly, except as otherwise provided in subsection (c), more than 15 25 percent of the voting securities and if any of the voting securities were acquired other than through a debt restructuring.
+(b) An institutional investor that becomes or intends to become subject to Mississippi Code Annotated §75-76-263(3) as a result of its beneficial ownership of voting securities of a corporation licensed or registered with the Commission may apply to the Executive Director for a waiver of the requirements of Mississippi Code Annotated §75-76-263(3) with respect to the beneficial ownership of the voting securities of such corporation if such institutional investor holds the securities for investment purposes only; provided, however, that an institutional investor shall not be eligible to receive or hold a waiver if the institutional investor beneficially owns, directly or indirectly, except as otherwise provided in subsection (c), more than 15 percent of the voting securities and if any of the voting securities were acquired other than through a debt restructuring.
 Voting securities acquired before a debt restructuring and retained after a debt restructuring or as a result of an exchange, exercise or conversion, after a debt restructuring, of any securities issued to the institutional investor through a debt restructuring, shall be deemed to have been acquired through a debt restructuring.
 A waiver granted under this section shall be effective only as long as the institutional investor's direct or indirect beneficial ownership interest in such voting securities meets the limitations set forth above, and should the institutional investor's interest exceed such limitations at any time, it shall be subject to Miss.
 Code Ann. §75-76-263(3), and the institutional investor shall apply within thirty (30) days thereof and without any request by the Executive Director, as otherwise provided in Miss.
 Code Ann. § 75-76-263(5), for a finding of suitability.

-(c) An institutional investor that has been granted a waiver pursuant to subsection (b), may beneficially own more than 25 percent, but not more than 29 percent, of the voting securities of a publicly traded corporation licensed or registered with the Commission, only if such additional ownership results from a stock repurchase program conducted by such publicly traded corporation, and upon the condition that such institutional investor does not purchase or otherwise acquire any additional voting securities of the publicly traded corporation that would result in an increase in the institutional investor's ownership percentage.
+(c) An institutional investor that has been granted a waiver pursuant to subsection (b), may beneficially own more than 15 percent, but not more than 19 percent, of the voting securities of a publicly traded corporation licensed or registered with the Commission, only if such additional ownership results from a stock repurchase program conducted by such publicly traded corporation, upon the conditions that: